input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/e3SampleSolution.md

 ### Query the script address balance

-We can use the tx id and/or the datum hash to identify "our" UTxO at the script.
+We can use the Tx hash and/or the datum hash to identify "our" UTxO at the script.
 The last one, in this case:

     cardano-cli query utxo ${MAGIC} --address $(cat script.addr) TxHash                                 TxIx        Amount